Logo

 In 1961, Buster Keaton appeared in promotional films for Maryvale, a housing development in the western part of Phoenix.

-Buster Keaton had a cameo as Jimmy, appearing near the end of the film It's a Mad, Mad, Mad, Mad World.
+Buster Keaton had a cameo in the all-star comedy It's a Mad, Mad, Mad, Mad World, appearing near the end of the film as Jimmy.

-Buster Keaton starred in five films for American International Pictures: Pajama Party, Beach Blanket Bingo, How to Stuff a Wild Bikini, and Sergeant Deadhead, and War Italian Style.
+Buster Keaton appeared in four: Pajama Party, Beach Blanket Bingo, How to Stuff a Wild Bikini, and Sergeant Deadhead.

 Buster Keaton traveled from one end of Canada to the other on a motorized handcar, wearing his traditional pork pie hat and performing gags similar to those in films that he made 50 years before.